ppfeufer/aa-intel-tool/README.md

 ## Installation<a name="installation"></a>

-> [!NOTE]
+> [!IMPORTANT]
 >
-> **AA Intel Tool >= 2.0.0 needs at least Alliance Auth v4.0.0!**
->
+> This app is utilising features that are only available in Alliance Auth >= 4.12.0.
-> Please make sure to update your Alliance Auth instance _before_ you install this
+> Please make sure to update your Alliance Auth instance before installing this app,
-> module or update to the latest version, otherwise an update to Alliance Auth will
-> be pulled in unsupervised.
+> otherwise, an update to Alliance Auth will be pulled in unsupervised.
->
-> The last version compatible with Alliance Auth v3 is `1.2.0`.

 **Important**: Please make sure you meet all preconditions before you proceed: